math0ne/dotfiles/README.md

 # Installation Instructions

-> * Must be run as a non root user, if necessary create and add a user
+> Must be run as a non root user, if necessary create and add a user
-> * Edit playbooks/main.yml and playbooks_galaxy/main.yml and comment out or remove any roles that you don't want to install
-> * Add additional galaxy roles by addiing entries to playbooks_galaxy/main.yml and playbooks_galaxy/requirements.yml

 **1. Install ansible**
 ```